Windows3280/ProperTree/README.md

 # What is it?

 ProperTree is a cross-platform GUI plist editor written using Python *(compatible with both 2.x and 3.x)* and Tkinter.
 CorpNewt made ProperTree, I ported it as normal apps.
+(No Linux)

 ## Issues

-Not associates with plists on Windows and Linux.
+Not associates with plists on Windows.

 ## Features

-- [x] Cross-platform - should work anywhere python and tkinter do
+- [x] Cross-platform - should work anywhere python and tkinter do (source version)
 - [x] Document-based to support multiple windows
 - [x] Node drag and drop to reorder
 - [x] Copy and paste